smithla1/Electronic_Voting/README.md

-To run this project, please insure the the files candidates.csv, regLog.csv, and voterLogs.csv are present in the same directory that you are in when running the program.
-If you run it from the top level directory of our project, then make sure that the aforementioned files are in that directory.
+To run this project: run the main class of GUI.java

 To unlock the system when starting it, an administrator is required to

 input their password to do so.
-For this deliverable, the password to do so is "111111".
+For this deliverable, the password to do so is "1111".

-Once you are using the program, and you want to access the administrator options (which include getting the current results of the election, shutting down the system, and exiting the administrator options), you will notice that the option to log in as an administrator is hidden.
+Once you are using the program, and you want to access the administrator options (which include getting the current results of the election/certifying the votes, shutting down the system, and exiting the administrator options), you will notice that the option to log in as an administrator is hidden.
 To log in, follow these steps:
     1. When prompted to vote or register (Are you registered?), input Y, indicating that you are registered.
     2. The system will then prompt you for a 16 digit registration number (this